cslarsen/gameboy/PROGRESS.md

 Restructured the code.
 Seem to have fixed the memory mapping.
 At least it's good enough for now.

-Made a very simple debugger and used it to debug incorrect instruction implementations.
-After a few hours, I suddenly realized that the debugger had grown considerably in functionality.
+Made a very simple debugger and used it to debug CPU instructions.
+A few hours in, I suddenly realized how essential the debugger had come to be.

-Jumps, calls and returns now work, meaning loops work.
-With the debugger I can trace through the boot code.
-It actually seems to be working.
-The emulator currently runs at 0.6 MHz, which isn't too bad for unoptimized Python. *If* that ever becomes a problem, I'll whip out C and Cython do nuke that problem from space.
+Jumps, calls and returns work, meaning loops work.
+Seems to execute the boot code correctly, although debugging far out in the code has become overwhelming.

+The emulator currently runs at 0.6 MHz, which isn't too bad for unoptimized Python. *If* that ever becomes an annoyance, I'll whip out C and Cython to nuke the problem from space.

-At the end of the day, there's an invalid memory access that stops progress.
+At the end of the day, there's an invalid memory access that stops progress, preventing the boot code to finish.

 Next up: Get the boot code to run to end.
 After that, it's time to hook up a 2D display.
 My gut feeling is that will uncover new bugs.